rust-lang/surveys/surveys/2021-annual-survey/questions.md

 >
 > Useful for cohort analysis, i.e., for other questions we can query if answers are significantly different for beginners vs advanced users.

+### How helpful/effective were the following activities for learning Rust?

+Activities:

+- Reading books or other written material geared towards learning Rust
+- Watching videos, streams, etc. geared towards learning Rust
+- Doing Rust coding exercises or challenges created to help learn Rust
+- Building a non-trivial project in Rust

+Levels:

+- Very effective
+- Somewhat effective
+- Not effective
+- I have no experience with this activity

 ### How often do you use Rust?

 Select one: